vedantparnaik/ASL-American-Sign-Language-Fingerspelling-Recognition/README.md

 The ASL Fingerspelling Recognition system utilizes a two-part approach:

 1. **CNN Model for Hand Landmark Detection**:
-   - Developed a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify ASL fingerspelling images.
+   - Developed a Convolutional Neural Network (CNN) using TensorFlow to classify ASL fingerspelling images.
    - Achieved 85% validation accuracy by leveraging Mediapipe for hand keypoint extraction.

 2. **Transformer Model for Temporal Dependencies**: